The Wealthy Thinker

 One of the best things about the program is that you can use cashback in different ways.
 Cardholders can use the cashback:

-• as a statement credit to pay down their balances
+• as a statement credit to pay down your balance

-• to deposit it straight into their bank accounts
+• to deposit it straight into your bank accounts

 • to use it to buy things online